Highlight: Mont St-Michel

 It was built around 700 to be a monastery because Aubert of Avranches, a bishop, had a dream that the archangel Michael appeared to him and told him to build a monastery atop the natural rock formation that was off the Norman coast.
 Even though not all of us are lucky enough to say, “I had a dream,” and get monetary funding to make said dream come true, the gothic monastery was built atop the rock and was later completed with a town for the monks and of course, walled fortification.
 Today, it stays well intact and is a huge tourist destination.

 Because this place is just so unique and so beautiful, I can’t even find a way to dislike it.
 The architecture is absolutely gorgeous and blends the gothic in with the medieval Norman coast.
+It’s so well-preserved.
 There’s a lot to it, as well; the monastery is relatively large and there are a tonne of different buildings and the fortified walls.
 There’s also a church and a cemetery and for such a small place, there’s a lot to see.
+You could spend quite a bit of time going down alleyways and seeing what streets lead where.
 I feel like the inside of the town is so charming and that even though the iconic view is iconic for a reason, the town itself is underrated.
 Yes, it’s very touristy, but I’m sure it needs a lot of funding to keep the place restored.

 Also, the beaches are some of the most beautiful I’ve ever seen.
 Both times I visited were in low tide, but I was completely alright with that because the soft clay beaches extending into the English channel made the coast seem limitless.
 It was also very fun walking around in the clay!
+Though I was one of the few people who didn’t completely slip and fall around.
 However there’s no way this place isn’t also stunning in high tide.